FaSt-Apps-Consulting/FaSt_Fig/README.md

 FaSt_Fig provides direct access to the underlying matplotlib objects through these handles:

-- `fig.current_axis`: The currently active Axes object.
+- `fig.current_axis`: The currently active axes object.
 Use this for axis-specific operations like setting scales, limits, or adding specialized plots.
 ```python
 fig.current_axis.set_yscale('log')  # Set y-axis to logarithmic scale
 ```